Flaconi/kafka-connect-sns/README.md

 A sink connector reads from a Kafka topic and publishes to an AWS SNS topic.

 A sink connector configuration has two required fields:
+ * `topics`: The Kafka topic to be read from.
  * `sns.topic.arn`: The ARN of the SNS topic to be written to.
- * `topics`: The Kafka topic to be read from.
  * `payload.formatter.class`: Implementation class that formats the invocation payload

+If topic is using Avro, you may need to provide config fields:
+ * `key.converter`: The Kafka topic key converter, e.g `org.apache.kafka.connect.storage.StringConverter`
+ * `value.converter`: The Kafka topic value converter, e.g. `io.confluent.connect.avro.AvroConverter`
+ * `value.converter.schema.registry.url`: The schema registry URL

 ### AWS Assume Role Support options
  The connector can assume a cross-account role to enable such features as Server Side Encryption of a queue: